What are tendons made of?

 Tendonitis or tendinopathy is an overuse injury and it develops when you don’t allow your tendon enough recovery time between training sessions, or you do a lot more activity than what your tendon is used to.

 When we exercise, all the tissue in our bodies (tendons, muscles, bones etc.) sustain micro-damage.
 This is normal and part of the process of how exercise makes us stronger – it acts as the signal to the brain to strengthen that part of the body.
 Depending on how fit you are and the intensity of the training session, it can take anything between 24 and 72 hours for your body to fully repair this micro-damage.

-If you do another hard training session before your body has fully repaired, the micro-damage accumulates and eventually cause overuse injuries like tendonitis.
+If you do another hard training session before your body has fully repaired, the micro-damage accumulates and eventually causes overuse injuries like tendonitis.

-When you have a tendonitis/tendinopathy, the collagen fibres are no longer aligned in parallel.
-They move away from each other and become disorganised.
+When you have tendonitis/tendinopathy, the collagen fibers are no longer aligned in parallel.
+They move away from each other and become disorganized.
 This causes that part of the tendon to lose some of its strength which means that it may not be strong enough to cope with your normal activities.
 That’s why even easy activities like walking can then cause pain.